-Students and the long-term sick form a large part (55.3 per cent) of the inactive population in Scotland and the increase in long-term sick has driven growth in economic inactivity over the past two years.
-The number of inactive people 'discouraged' has risen sharply during the pandemic but is starting to fall.
-The long-term trends for those 'discouraged' suggest this group is fluid and reactive to labour market conditions.
+Students and the long-term sick21 form a large part of the inactive population in Scotland, 25.9 per cent (211,000) and 29.4 per cent (239,600) respectively.
+The increase in long-term sick, retirement, and students has driven growth in economic inactivity over the past two years.
+The number of working-age people inactive due to long-term sick increased by 22,100, followed by an increase of 13,900 inactive people due to retirement and an increase of 13,600 due to studying.

+The number of inactive people 'discouraged'22 has risen sharply during the pandemic but is starting to fall.
+People who were discouraged had the greatest percentage growth, 89.3 per cent (an increase of 2,500).
 The only category of economic inactivity that contracted over the duration of the pandemic was those looking after their family or home.

-The Resolution Foundation cites UK wide evidence of some individuals reducing labour market participation due to COVID related reasons, but at the same time point to the fact that long-term sickness was already increasing as a reason for economic inactivity before the pandemic, and 'that exits from the workforce due to COVID-19 have been offset either by reductions in other health problems or by changes to work (such as remote working) supporting those with other conditions to remain in employment.'19
+The Resolution Foundation cites UK wide evidence of some individuals reducing labour market participation due to COVID related reasons, but at the same time point to the fact that long-term sickness was already increasing as a reason for economic inactivity before the pandemic, and 'that exits from the workforce due to COVID-19 have been offset either by reductions in other health problems or by changes to work (such as remote working) supporting those with other conditions to remain in employment.'23